suffolklibraries/lgc/content/collections/events/fierce-colour.md

         text: 'This event will be part of the Ipswich Welcome Back weekend and supported by Ipswich Borough Council and the ERDF.'
   -
     type: paragraph
+    content:
+      -
+        type: text
+        text: 'Please be aware, there is limited access as there are a couple of steps in the middle of the room.
+If you would prefer to avoid the excited crowd of launch night as well, the exhibition will be available to view between Tuesday and Friday of the following week. '
   -
     type: paragraph
     content: